kramse/security-courses/courses/system-and-software/system-security/mandatory-assignment-1.md

 # Mandatory Assignment 1 for System Security course

-This is a description for the mandatory assignment 1 in KEA Kompetence System Security F2023
+This is a description for the mandatory assignment 1 in KEA Kompetence System Security F2024

-To be handed in at latest Juni 13, 2023 by email to xhek@kea.dk or hlk@zencurity.com
+To be handed in at latest March 14, 2024 by email to xhek@kea.dk or hlk@zencurity.com

-Note: this will be the 2nd mandatory assignment.

 # Overall goal